spacebeam/research/site/content/community.md

 We are a loose, sparse distributed organization without a clear power structure.

-The [wiki](https://github.com/nonsensews/guide/wiki) explains our working process and how anyone can join the team.
+The [wiki](https://github.com/nonsensews/guide/wiki) explains our environment and our [community home](https://nonsense.ws) you can link to our working process and how anyone can join the team.